sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/index.md

 <details>
 <summary><h4> Alternative Question</h4></summary>

-- Is there variation in the camera distance?

-- Does the framing distance change during the shot?

-- Is there a shift in how much of the subject is shown?

-- Does the camera move closer or farther from the subject?
+- Does the shot size vary throughout the video?

-- Is there a change in the frame's coverage area?
+- Are there changes in shot size during the video?

-- Does the shot scale vary throughout?
+- Does the video feature shifts in shot size?

-- Is there alteration in the shot's field of view?
+- Is the shot size inconsistent across the video?

-- Does the framing size change during the video?
+- Does the shot size change dynamically throughout the video?

 </details>

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot that changes in size or scale throughout its duration.
+- The shot size changes throughout the video.

 </details>

 <details>
 <summary><h4> Alternative Prompt</h4></summary>

+- The shot size varies throughout the video.

+- There are changes in shot size throughout the video.

-- A video with varying shot sizes.
+- The video features shifts in shot size.

-- A shot showing distance changes.

-- A video with dynamic framing.

-- A shot featuring scale changes.

-- A video with varying camera distances.
+- The shot size is not consistent across the video.

-- A shot showing size transitions.
+- Throughout the video, the shot size changes dynamically.

-- A video with changing frame coverage.

-- A shot featuring distance variations.

 </details>